VelonSocks

 Next Step

 Send your logo, target height, and reference design.
-We can flag weak contrast, risky detail, and placement issues before the sample stage.
+We can flag weak contrast, risky detail, and placement problems before the sample stage.